pedrovgp/mtg-nltk/README.md

 Both approaches are valid and would profit from all the human learning in this arena.

 But the approach proposed here is slightly different, the idea is to make the engine to reason more from cards relations than from human usage.
-So, it tries to build features from cards relations, inferred by their text, properties and games rules; and learn some mapping from these features to a ranking of goodness of a deck.
+So, it tries to build features from cards relations, inferred by their text, properties and game rules; and learn some mapping from these features to a ranking of goodness of a deck.
 This ranking may be learned from meta game or decks stats and history, but than the knowledge acquired by the model would be able to generalize to new cards and sets.

 ### Building blocks